berchca/Gbacky/README.md

 -   **Empty Vault:** This will delete the contents of the mounted vault.
 Useful for reclaiming space after you've removed directories from your backup list.
 -   **Settings:** Click the gear icon at any time to modify your configuration. (or CTRL-S)

-## Removal
+## Uninstall
-running the following command in a terminal:
+To uninstall the program (without removing configuration), run the following command in a terminal:
     ```bash
     sudo apt remove gbacky
     ```
+Configuration can be removed manually from ~/.config/Gbacky

 ## For Developers